 High school seniors may have just returned to the classroom for their final year, but college application season is already here.
 Does it seem too soon to be thinking about college financing and when to submit FAFSA?
 Surprisingly, it is not!
 In this case, earlier is better.

-> In 2016, the Department of Education moved up the Free Application for Federal Student Aid (FAFSA) process start date to October 1.
-So, parents, even though your high school senior might still be trying to memorize his or her locker combination, this is the perfect time to complete and submit your FAFSA.
+In 2016, the Department of Education moved up the Free Application for Federal Student Aid (FAFSA) process start date to October 1.
+So, even though your high school senior might still be trying to memorize his or her locker combination, this is the perfect time to complete and submit your FAFSA.

-> When to Submit FAFSA
+When to Submit FAFSA

-> Many parents wonder when to submit FAFSA since the enrollment window is so broad.
+Many parents and guardians wonder when to submit FAFSA since the enrollment window is so broad.
 Although you technically have until June 30 (March 2 for Cal Grant recipients) to send in your FAFSA, it is better to complete the application in October or November.

-> Feeling a little nervous to get started?
+Feeling a little nervous to get started?
 Fear not.
 The application is done entirely online and should take an hour—or less—for most families.
 Even better, FAFSA now uses tax reports from two years prior, and you can leverage the IRS Data Retrieval Tool (DTR) to quickly and accurately input your tax details.

 Even if you don’t think your family will qualify for aid—or if your student hasn’t started the college application process, but plans to attend next fall—it’s wise to get your FAFSA in well ahead of the deadline.
 Here are four reasons why earlier is better.